Buhari 'orders' State House hospital reverts to serving only first, second families

 President Muhammadu Buhari has directed that the State House Medical Centre revert to a clinic to serve the “original purpose” of its establishment.

-According to a senior presidency official, the original purpose of the facility was to serve only the families of the president and vice president.
+According to a senior presidency official, the original purpose of the facility was to serve only the families of the president and vice president and staff of the State House.

 The permanent secretary, State House, Jalal Arabi, announced this Monday in Abuja when he appeared before the Senate Committee on Federal Character and Inter-Governmental Affairs for the 2019 budget defence.